Photographs courtesy of Diana King

 Albert, 51, a Grocery Warehouseman Porter.

 Albert’s mother Polly Lockwood died November 1913, at 7, Hervey Street, Ipswich.

 ALBERT EDWARD LOCKWOOD

-Wallet, letters, photos, bunch of keys, note book, cap badge, pair of folding scissors, 2 handkerchiefs, lanyard, pipe, metal ring and signallers badge in bag.
+Wallet, letters, photos, a bunch of keys, notebook, cap badge, pair of folding scissors, 2 handkerchiefs, lanyard, pipe, metal ring and signalers badge in bag.

 On the 31st October 1921, Albert Lockwood received his late son’s Victory & British War medals.
 The letter asked Albert to keep them until he thought that his grandson was at a suitable age to have the medals.